Alternative Dispute Resolution and The Coronavirus

 - Be sure that clients and other participants are well acquainted with the nature of the mediation process and that they are expecting and prepared for virtual participation.

-Arbitrations, Discovery Referee and other ancillary Alternative Dispute Resolution procedures will provide unique challenges that can be dealt with on a case-by-case basis.
-There is, clearly, a role for “virtual” hearings.
+Arbitrations, Discovery Referee and other ancillary Alternative Dispute Resolution procedures provide unique challenges that can be dealt with on a case-by-case basis.
+Our experience so far is that remotely conducted contested matters can be fair, effective and efficient.
 We will consult with you on how to move forward to provide an appropriate forum to you and your clients in your case.